Welcome

 My photo

-Greetings!
+Welcome!
 I’m a writer, editor, and teacher, and I enjoy connecting with readers and other writers.
 From 2017 to 2021, I served as Alabama's Poet Laureate.
-My latest book is a poetry chapbook, "Borrowed Light," and my current writing projects are a literary history in the form of narrative nonfiction based on the lives of the writer Sara Mayfield and her friends, a collection of poems about my late father, and a co-edited collection of essays about southern women, aging, and creativity.
-I call this blog and website "A Map of the World" because I think that, as writers, we each map the world through our own lives and imaginations.
+I call my website "A Map of the World" because I think that, as writers, we each map the world through our own lives and imaginations.
 Welcome to my particular map!
 To get in touch, you can email me at forjenhorne@gmail.com or find me on Facebook at https://www.facebook.com/for.jen.horne where I post a Mid-Week Poetry Break every Wednesday.
+You can also find the MWPB at https://www.youtube.com/@jenniferhornewriter.

 From the delightful Less Is Lost (a sequel to the equally delightful Less), by Andrew Sean Greer: